johncyril/johncyril.github.io/_posts/2011-01-25-say-cheese.md

 As a person, one of my major traits is my lack of spontaneity when buying something.
 I research whatever I'm buying to buggery.
 So much so, that I become a bit of an expert on whatever is currently available (price, pros and cons, etc).
 Obviously in my line of obsessions that is, technology, this knowledge fades away with time because things always move on.

 So I went into Jessops one day for a speculative "feeler" of the camera market.
-Naturally, I was approached by a very crazy, very talkative, very beautiful girl who just so happened to have a dark, cynical sense of humour; heart-sinking smile; and was in no way, shape or form after some commission. ... Â I live in hope...
+Naturally, I was approached by a very crazy, very talkative, very beautiful girl who just so happened to have a dark, cynical sense of humour; heart-sinking smile; and was in no way, shape or form after some commission. ...I live in hope...

 ![My 50mm prime lens](\images\50mmPrime.jpg "My 50mm prime lens")